nitish6121999/Capstone-project-Netflix-Movies-and-Tv-shows-clustering/README.md

 4. **Clustering Similar Content**: Utilize text-based features to cluster similar content,

 ## Dataset
 The dataset used in this project contains information about movies and TV shows available on Netflix.
 It includes features such as title, director, cast, genre, release year, duration, and country.
-The dataset is sourced from [provide the source of the dataset here].
+The dataset is sourced from [https://drive.google.com/file/d/1i_UJFl7Kvk_YKUj3MoCnLe0GjmPTDXWC/view?usp=drive_link].

 ## Project Summary